GrandpaBond/pxt-heading/README.md

 This pxt-heading extension is designed to meet the need for an orientation-independent compass, based on the magnetometer readings.

 ## Magnetometer
 The earth's magnetic field has a horizontal component at every location (apart from the magnetic poles).
-Whatever the microbit's mounting orientation, as the buggy turns, this North-South component sinusoidally changes the flux readings in at least two of the magnetometer channels.
+Whatever the microbit's mounting orientation, as the buggy turns around, this North-South component sinusoidally changes the flux readings in at least two of the magnetometer channels.
 These sinusoidal curves will be 90 degrees out-of-phase, but need to be corrected in various ways.

 ## Calibration